AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-video360/c-html5-aem-video360-customizingviewer/r-html5-aem-video360-customize-controlbar.md

 ---
+title: Control bar
-description: The control bar is the rectangular area that contains and sits behind all the user interface controls available for the video viewer, such as the play/pause button, volume controls, and so on.
+description: The control bar is the rectangular area that contains and sits behind all the user interface controls available for the video viewer, such as the play/pause button and volume controls.
 solution: Experience Manager
-title: Control bar
 feature: Dynamic Media Classic,Viewers,SDK/API,360 VR Video
 role: Developer,User
 exl-id: 06078310-8aeb-449f-919a-ce88ddc8c4b3
 ---
 # Control bar{#control-bar}

-The control bar is the rectangular area that contains and sits behind all the user interface controls available for the video viewer, such as the play/pause button, volume controls, and so on.
+The control bar is the rectangular area that contains and sits behind all the user interface controls available for the video viewer, such as the play/pause button and volume controls.

 <!--<a id="section_061E550C1C1D4DB2BD663A898895B38C"></a>-->